Tabby Review 2026 - Self-Hosted AI Coding

 Privacy Commitments

-- Open-source codebase for transparency
+- Open-source for full transparency

-- Self-hosting options for complete data privacy
+- Self-hosting options for complete data control

 Tabby Integrations